Robot sloth hanging from a wire in between trees

 At many aquariums, dolphins in captivity are trained to perform tricks.
 But recently, many people have argued that the animals suffer when kept in tanks.
 The company Edge Innovations has designed a robot, called Delle, to replace dolphins in marine parks.
 Delle looks and moves just like a real bottlenose dolphin!

 To create Delle, engineers built a metal structure like a dolphin’s skeleton.
 They added motors to help it glide and dive.
 A cord connects the robot to electrical power.
-Engineers are adding artificial intelligence software to Delle so it can move around by itself.
+Engineers are adding software to Delle so it can move around by itself.
 “We view our robots as ambassadors for the real animals out in the ocean,” says Walt Conti, the company’s chief executive.

 Air-Powered Turtle